The show must go on: Malaysian Football League introduces changes in 2019 | Goal.com

 Logo baharu MFL.#MFL#TransformingMalaysianFootball pic.twitter.com/jqLl2ChFRg — Malaysian Football League (@MFL_MY) January 17, 2019

-The biggest introduction however was the all-star match, which was announced by the CEO of the league's official broadcast partner Iflix, Jason Monteiro.
+The biggest introduction however was the all-star match, which was announced by the Chief Marketing Officer of the league's official broadcast partner Iflix, Jason Monteiro.
 Although the exact details were not revealed, the match is set to feature Malaysian league players who will be divided into North and South teams, while the encounter itself has been dubbed the Iflix Cup.

 According to Jason, its Malaysian football content, Football Malaysia on its streaming application was one of the company's best contents globally, and Iflix will continue broadcasting Malaysian league matches in 2019.